Andrew I. Dale – författare

 Skickas inom 10-15 vardagar

-This a history of the use of Bayes' theorem over 150 years, from its discovery by Thomas Bayes to the rise of the statistical competitors in the first third of the twentieth century.
-In the new edition, the author's concern is the foundations of statistics, in particular, the examination of the development of one of the fundamental aspects of Bayesian statistics.
-The reader will find new sections on contributors to the theory omitted from the first edition, which will shed light on the use of inverse probability by nineteenth century authors.
-In addition, there is amplified discussion of relevant work from the first edition.
-This text will be a valuable reference source in the wider field of the history of statistics and probability.
+PRELIMINARY TEXT.
+DO NOT USE This is a history of the use of Baye's theorem over 150 years, from its discovery by Thomas Bayes to the rise of statistical competitors in the first third of the twentieth century.
+The new edition examines the development of the fundamental aspects of Bayesian statistics.
+There are new sections on contributors to the theory and amplified discussion of revelant work from the first edition.

 Skickas inom 10-15 vardagar